To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Syntax

-Option.none() as an argument means the value is missing in the input
+Option.none() as an argument in decode means the field is missing in the input.

-Option.none() as a return value means the value will be missing in the output
+Option.none() as a return value from encode means the field will be omitted in the output.

 Extending Schemas